Duatic/dynaarm_documentation/source/user_doc/setup_controller_pc.rst

 Setup Controller PC
 ####################

-This section describes how to set up your workspace and hardware environment for using the DynaArm.
+This section explains how to set up your workspace and hardware environment for using the DynaArm.

 Prerequisites
 -------------

 * **General / Simulation only:**

-   - Ubuntu 24.04 installation (or similar).
+   - Ubuntu 24.04 installation (or a similar Linux distribution).

 * **Hardware Setup:**

-   - Native Linux installation required for hardware interaction.
+   - Native Linux installation is required for hardware interaction
-   - Native gigabit Ethernet port (USB to Ethernet adapters might work but could introduce issues).
+   - A native gigabit Ethernet port is recommended (USB to Ethernet adapters may work but could introduce latency or reliability issues).

 .. _install_ros_2_jazzy:

 Step 1 - Install ROS 2 Jazzy
 ----------------------------

-Install ROS 2 Jazzy natively according to the `official guide <https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html>`_.
+Install ROS 2 Jazzy natively by following the `official guide <https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html>`_.

 .. note::
-    At the moment, we only support ROS 2 Jazzy.
+    Currently, only ROS 2 Jazzy is supported.
 For compatibility with other versions, please contact us.

 Step 2 - Realtime Setup (Hardware Only)
 ---------------------------------------